vanHeemstraSystems/sprint-planning-management/docs/source/300/100/200/200/index.rst

 1. A sprint goal
 2. A sprint backlog

+The Sprint Planning is followed by the Sprint Start.

 The Calendar Event of the Sprint Planning could have directions to the physical meeting place or a link online meeting for ease of attending.